TheRealBasel/TuwaiqGram/README.md

 # TuwaiqGram
 ## Unit 1 Project

-A small copy of instagram calles "TuwaiqGram"<br>
+A small copy of instagram called "TuwaiqGram"<br>

 ## Functionalities in website
 * Create new Account